• Home

 Sugar Cookies for St. Patrick's Day

-Using the #2 round tip pipe a small outline around the outside of each cooking with the white icing.
+4. Insert the #2 round tip on the white piping bag, and make a small outline around the outside of each cooking with the white icing.

 Sugar Cookies for St. Patrick's Day